Chinese Academy of Sciences creates. Tesla's strong magnetic field breaks record

 The aerospace field has also benefited significantly.
 Key equipment such as electromagnetic propulsion systems for spacecraft and space environment simulators require strong magnetic field environments.
 China Aerospace Science and Technology Corporation has already collaborated with the Hefei Institutes of Physical Science, planning to apply superconducting magnet technology to the electromagnetic catapult system of the new generation of heavy-lift launch vehicles, which is expected to reduce satellite launch costs by %.

-It is noteworthy that the high-temperature superconducting materials industry is entering a period of explosive growth.
-Data shows that the global high-temperature superconducting market size was approximately $ billion in 2023.
-With breakthroughs in China's magnet technology, it is projected that by 2030, domestic demand for superconducting materials will increase by times, driving the scale of upstream and downstream industries to exceed one trillion yuan.
-Regions such as Anhui, Shanghai, and Sichuan have already established superconducting industry clusters, forming a complete industrial chain encompassing "material R&D—magnet manufacturing—application demonstration."
-Orders for a superconducting enterprise in Hefei are already scheduled through 2027, with its products exported to countries.
+Notably, the high-temperature superconducting materials industry is entering a period of explosive growth.
+Data shows that the global high-temperature superconducting market size in 2024 is approximately $8 billion.
+With the breakthrough of China's 35.1T magnet technology, it is projected that by 2030, the domestic demand for superconducting materials will increase tenfold, driving the scale of upstream and downstream industries to exceed 100 billion yuan.
+Anhui, Shanghai, Sichuan, and other regions have already established superconducting industry clusters, forming a complete industrial chain from material R&D to magnet manufacturing and application demonstration.
+Orders for a superconducting company in Hefei are already scheduled until 2026, with its products exported to 12 countries.

 The Underlying Logic of Transitioning from Following to Leading

-During the foundational research phase, the Hefei Institutes of Physical Science of the Chinese Academy of Sciences, in collaboration with universities such as Tsinghua University and Shanghai Jiao Tong University, has undertaken the national key research and development program "Superconducting Materials and Devices" for consecutive years.
-With a cumulative investment exceeding 100 million yuan, they have established the world's only superconducting material performance testing platform covering temperatures from -℃ to room temperature.
-In tackling key technological challenges, the team adopted a "task list and competition" mechanism, breaking down tough issues such as magnet stress control and cryogenic refrigeration into individual technical modules.
-These modules were jointly tackled by enterprises, universities, and research institutes, ultimately resulting in the development of several core patents.
+In the fundamental research phase, the Hefei Institutes of Physical Science of the Chinese Academy of Sciences, in collaboration with universities such as Tsinghua University and Shanghai Jiao Tong University, undertook the National Key R&D Program on superconducting materials and devices for 10 consecutive years, with a cumulative investment exceeding 2 billion yuan.
+They established the world's only superconducting material performance testing platform covering temperatures from -271°C to room temperature.
+During the key technology development phase, the team adopted a "challenge and leadership" mechanism, breaking down tough challenges such as magnet stress control and cryogenic refrigeration into 23 technical modules.
+These modules were tackled jointly by enterprises, universities, and research institutes, ultimately resulting in 138 core patents.

 How can superconducting technology rewrite international rules?

-In the field of technology, "the power to set standards" is often more important than the technology itself.
-China's breakthrough in the Tesla-class all-superconducting magnet not only breaks the monopoly of Europe and the United States in the ultra-high-field domain but also secures greater influence in the formulation of international standards.
+In the field of technology, the right to set standards is often more important than the technology itself.
+China's breakthrough in developing a 35.1 Tesla fully superconducting magnet not only breaks the monopoly of Europe and the United States in the ultra-high magnetic field domain but also secures greater influence in the formulation of international standards.

-The more profound impact lies in the fact that breakthroughs in superconducting technology will accelerate the progress of the "green technology revolution."
-According to predictions by the International Energy Agency, by the year (year), (percentage)% of global energy consumption will rely on superconducting technology.
-China's leading position in the field of fully superconducting magnets is expected to drive global energy transformation toward a more efficient and low-carbon direction.
+The more profound impact lies in the fact that breakthroughs in superconducting technology will accelerate the progress of the green technology revolution.
+According to predictions by the International Energy Agency, by 2050, 30% of global energy consumption will rely on superconducting technology.
+China's leading position in the field of fully superconducting magnets is expected to drive global energy transformation toward a more efficient and lower-carbon direction.